jacobwindsor/laravel-vim-config/README.md

 * Append `stty ixany` to the bottom of the file.
 * Append `stty ixoff -ixon` to the bottom of the file.
 * Exit vim.

+####Codesniffer and Mess Detector
+The package uses PHP QA Tools to check for code errors.
+Custom Code Sniffer and Mess Detector rulesets have been included that are complementary to Laravel.
+Ofcourse these can be easily customised and are defined in the *rulesets/* file.

+To utilise PHP QA some prerequisites must be installed:

+* `sudo apt-get install php-pear` (if not already installed)
+* `sudo pear install PHP_CodeSniffer`
+* `sudo pear channel-discover pear.phpmd.org`
+* `sudo pear install phpmd/PHP_PMD-1.5.0`